|The Vigil@nce team watches public vulnerabilities impacting your computers, and then offers security solutions, a database and tools to fix them.|

 An attacker can for example send an email using a long IPv4 address, to force the messaging server to resolve this address, and to generate a buffer overflow in gethostbyname() of the glibc, in order to trigger a denial of service, and possibly to execute code.
 Several programs using the gethostbyname() function are vulnerable with a similar attack vector.

-Impacted products: Arkoon FAST360, GAiA, CheckPoint IP Appliance, Provider-1, SecurePlatform, CheckPoint Security Gateway, CheckPoint VSX-1, Cisco ASR, Cisco Catalyst, IOS XE Cisco, IOS XR Cisco, Nexus by Cisco, NX-OS, Prime Infrastructure, Cisco CUCM, XenServer, Clearswift Email Gateway, Debian, Unisphere EMC, VNX Operating Environment, VNX Series, Exim, BIG-IP Hardware, TMOS, HPE BSM, HP Operations, Performance Center, Junos Space, MBS, McAfee Email and Web Security, McAfee Email Gateway, McAfee MOVE AntiVirus, McAfee NSP, McAfee NTBA, McAfee NGFW, VirusScan, McAfee Web Gateway, NetIQ Sentinel, openSUSE, Oracle Communications, Palo Alto Firewall PA***, PAN-OS, PHP, HDX, RealPresence Collaboration Server, RealPresence Distributed Media Application, RealPresence Resource Manager, Polycom VBP, RHEL, SIMATIC, Slackware, SUSE Linux Enterprise Desktop, SLES, Synology DSM, Ubuntu, Unix (platform) ~ not comprehensive, WordPress Core.
+Impacted software: Arkoon FAST360, GAiA, CheckPoint IP Appliance, Provider-1, SecurePlatform, CheckPoint Security Gateway, CheckPoint VSX-1, Cisco ASR, Cisco Catalyst, IOS XE Cisco, IOS XR Cisco, Nexus by Cisco, NX-OS, Prime Infrastructure, Cisco CUCM, XenServer, Clearswift Email Gateway, Debian, Unisphere EMC, VNX Operating Environment, VNX Series, Exim, BIG-IP Hardware, TMOS, HPE BSM, HP Operations, Performance Center, Junos Space, MBS, McAfee Email and Web Security, McAfee Email Gateway, McAfee MOVE AntiVirus, McAfee NSP, McAfee NTBA, McAfee NGFW, VirusScan, McAfee Web Gateway, NetIQ Sentinel, openSUSE, Oracle Communications, Palo Alto Firewall PA***, PAN-OS, PHP, HDX, RealPresence Collaboration Server, RealPresence Distributed Media Application, RealPresence Resource Manager, Polycom VBP, RHEL, SIMATIC, Slackware, SUSE Linux Enterprise Desktop, SLES, Synology DSM, Ubuntu, Unix (platform) ~ not comprehensive, WordPress Core.

-Consequences: user access/rights, denial of service on client.
+Consequences of an attack: user access/rights, denial of service on client.

-Provenance: internet server.
+Attacker's origin: internet server.

 Creation date: 27/01/2015.